trwa ładowanie strony

 Economic activity of the population in the Wielkopolska Region in the fourth quarter of 2022

-• At the end of 2022, the professionally active population comprised 1,654 thousand people, i.e. 1.0% less than in the corresponding quarter of 2021.
+• At the end of 2023, the professionally active population included 1,711 thousand people, i.e. 3.4% more than in the corresponding quarter of 2022.

 Average employment in the enterprise sector

-• The sectors with the highest level of employment invariably remain: manufacturing (37.3%), trade; repair of motor vehicles (33.6%) and transport and storage (10.6%).
+• The sectors with the highest level of employment remain: industrial processing (36.4%), trade; repair of motor vehicles (34.3%) and transport and storage (10.6%).

-Foreigners on the Wielkopolska labor market
+Foreigners on the Wielkopolska Region labor market

 Salaries

-The average monthly gross salary in the enterprise sector in February 2023 amounted to PLN 6,346.65 in the Wielkopolska Region.
-On an annual basis, it means an increase by 14.7% (a year ago the level of salaries increased by 9.2% on an annual basis).
-In Poland, the average gross monthly salary in the enterprise sector amounted to PLN 7,065.56.
+• In the Wielkopolska Region, the average monthly gross salary in the enterprise sector in 2023 was PLN 6,694.72.
+On an annual basis, it means an increase by 11.8% (a year ago, the level of remuneration increased by 12.4% on an annual basis).